oVirt/ovirt-site/source/feature/lun-resize.html.md

 A storage admin resizes a LUN using some administrative tool.
 (This is out of our scope) The oVirt admin will be able to perform a UI action (TBD) on specific LUNs in a storage domain.

-For each LUN the engine will send to all hosts in Data Center a "rescan device" command.
-If all hosts return the same size, the engine will send to SPM command a "resize PV" command.
+For each LUN, the engine will send to all hosts in Data Center a "rescan device" command.
+If all hosts return the same size, the engine will send to SPM a "resize PV" command.
 The DB will be updated with new sizes if needed.
 Finally the engine will send to all other hosts in DC command a "refresh PV" command

-#### Entity Description

-New entities and changes in existing entities.

-#### CRUD

-Describe the create/read/update/delete operations on the entities, and what each operation should do.

 #### User Experience